-Today we recall the “Spanish Joan of Arc”, Dolores Ibárruri – better known the world over by her revolutionary name, La Pasionaria (the Passion Flower) – who died twenty-four years ago at the age of 93.
+Today we recall the “Spanish Joan of Arc”, Dolores Ibárruri – better known the world over by her revolutionary name, La Pasionaria (the Passion Flower) – who died on this day in 1989 aged 93.
 Dolores Ibárruri achieved meteoric fame when she took to the radio – soon after the outbreak of the Spanish Civil War in July 1936 – declaring: “No pasarán!”
 (They shall not pass!)
 This impassioned warning to General Francisco Franco’s Nationalists became the Republican battle cry, and La Pasionaria was thereafter thrust into the role of chief propagandist for the Spanish Communist Party, whom she’d joined from its 1921 inception.
 Whether she was addressing a mass public meeting or speaking on the radio, Ibárruri’s resonant voice and emotive phrases exerted a spellbinding effect on her audiences.
 “It is better to die on your feet than to live on your knees,” she famously exclaimed.
 And under La Pasionaria’s infectious zeal, for a while at least, the multi-faceted movements of the Republican Left united in the war against Franco’s Nationalists.

 Arguably the most famous Spanish woman of the twentieth century, Dolores Ibárruri was also one of the few female Communists to enjoy such a high profile position.
 But while her great success as La Pasionaria was in no small part due to her own considerable abilities as a writer, agitator and orator, it is also true that her reputation owed much to the Communists’ decision to promote her as an iconic symbol of the Republican cause.
 Dressed always demurely and entirely in black, her hair modestly fastened in a bun, La Pasionaria’s public image transformed her into a legendary figure as Proud Mother of the Republic, courageously confronting the horror of Fascist aggression.
 Her bravery made her radiant, and – projected worldwide through revolutionary photos and posters – she became an iconic symbol of the Spanish Republic’s courage as it stood alone and abandoned by the Western Powers in the face of Fascist aggression.